 ANNEXATION - SOUTH CAROLINA

 National Trust for Historic Preservation in United States v.
-City of North
+City of North Charleston belonged to owner and had already been annexed into city.

-Charleston

 Court of Appeals of South Carolina - February 1, 2023 - S.E.2d - 2023 WL 1425317